ajaquith/beka/source/_posts/2018-09-10-extra-extra.md

 Undoubtedly, SMU DataArts will encounter many surprises in the few years ahead.
 In my experience advising organizations on financial strategy and planning, I see that even the best conceived plans rarely go according to plan.
-But I&rsquo;m also optimistic that these two organizations have emerged from their data-driven courtship and engagement ready to create a family of data-savvy cultural leaders.
+But I&rsquo;m optimistic that these two organizations have emerged from their data-driven courtship and engagement ready to create a family of data-savvy cultural leaders.